Why did you decide to pursue a graduate degree?

 Outside of your academic work, what are the ways that you engage with your local or global community?
 Are there projects in particular that you are proud of?

-As a performing artist trained in Kathak, a syncretic Indian classical dance form, I love collaborating with artists through choreography and musical composition.
-I look forward to more such engagements in the future.
-A project that I am proud of is Nritya-Vandan, an hour-length Kathak production that premiered in Tokyo in 2016.
+I'm a performing artist trained in Kathak with Kumudini Lakhia and Vaishali Trivedi at Kadamb, India, a pioneering institute of modern choreography.
+As part of performing companies and independently, I have danced across India, Canada, Japan, Pakistan, and France.
+I love collaborating with artists through dance and musical composition, and look forward to more such engagements in the future.
+A project that I am proud of leading is Nritya-Vandan, an hour-length Kathak production that premiered in Tokyo in 2016.